How and Why You Should Carry a Sidearm While Hunting

 How to Carry a Handgun While Hunting

-Pistol in chest holster
+pistol in chest holster

 Concealing a handgun is a tradeoff between comfort, ease-of-draw, and concealment.